MAORI CULTURE/ PERFORMING ARTS

 In the last two years we have also seen the emergence of a school choir “Trident Vocals” who have performed at local functions and are hoping to attend the Big Sing Choir competition in 2021.

 Free Individual instrumental tuition is available in guitar, bass guitar, voice, violin, cello, drums, woodwind and all brass instruments.

 Trident offers superb facilities, a student based black box theatre with tiered seating, fully functioning theatre lighting and sound system, dance mirrors and a user friendly space.
 Students are able to learn in all aspects of theatre and stage work, there are performance and technical opportunities at all levels.
 Students can participate in drama festivals, class plays, theatre sports and school wide productions.
 In 2020 we staged the major production “Grease”.
 With more than 70 students participating, this was a wonderful opportunity for students to be involved.
-Dance is part of the senior curriculum with a composite class running with students studying from Level 1 to Level 3.
-Students competed and won awards at the dance competition in Rotorua in 2019.
+Dance is part of the Trident curriculum with a composite class running with students studying from Year 9 and 10, Level 1 to Level 3.

 PERFORMANCE & ARTISTS